Homemade Pizza School

 Charcoal grills are easy to use with a charcoal chimney starter.
 These make it hassle-free to get the grill going, which seems to be the number one issue people have with using a charcoal grill.

-If you don’t have a charcoal grill but still want to try this method of making pizzas, most parks and campsites have free-standing charcoal grills or fire pits that you can use.
+If you don’t have a charcoal grill but still want to try this method of making pizzas, most parks and campsites have free-standing charcoal grills or fire pits that you can use for an incredible campfire pizza.

 Just make sure to clean them well before firing them up to make sure they are free of any dirt and debris.
 Always clean grill grates with a cleaning stone rather than a wire brush because the wires can come off and end up in your food.